-In 2007 I completed my Master Mariner certificate.
-In 2008 I accepted an 18 month assignment with Transport Canada Marine Safety working on their Domestic Safety Management initiative.
+In 2007 I completed my Master Mariner (Unlimited) certification.
+In 2008 I accepted an 18-month assignment with Transport Canada Marine Safety working on their Domestic Safety Management initiative.
 In 2010 I completed my assignment and returned to the Canadian Coast Guard and am currently sailing as a full-time Commanding Officer.

 I started Reid Marine Services as an opportunity to expand my marine interests into the yachting industry with a focus on providing a level of expertise reflective of my years as a professional mariner and ship handler.

-My philosophy has always been centered on the knowledge that the marine environment is unforgiving for those that aren't prepared.
-Whether working independently or through a broker, my goal is to ensure clients understand and appreciate, that quality service and professionalism, benefits all aspects of their operation.
+My philosophy has always been centred on the knowledge that the marine environment is unforgiving for those that aren't prepared.
+Whether working independently or through a broker, my goal is to ensure clients understand and appreciate, that quality service and professionalism, benefit all aspects of their operation.